There are several ways of keeping track of the stock market.

 - Next to the stock selection, click on the PLUS(+) symbol and select the “click” command.

 - A Click Setup screen will pop up, asking if this is a “next page” button.
 Click “No” and choose “Create New Template”.
-Name your new template details_page and click no “Create New Template”.
+Name your new template details_page and click on “Create New Template”.

 - ParseHub will now display the details page for the first stock on the list and create a Select command.